jbock-java/jbock/README.md

     at cli.tools.CopyFile.main(CopyFile.java:10)
 </code></pre>

+### Excuse me?

-Let's use jbock to give the user a clearer error message.
+We will now use jbock to give the user a human readable error message.
 We define an abstract class `Args`:

 ````java